1. Keep a symptom diary

 - Is your child’s nose always blocked or runny?

 - Do you/does your child live on a busy main road?

 - Is there damp or mould in your home?

 - Has your child had bronchiolitis or croup?

-"Don’t be worried about your questions being ‘wrong’ or ‘silly’,’ says Asthma UK’s in-house GP Dr Andy Whittamore.
-"The more you find out about your child’s symptoms the more you can help.
-And your GP or nurse will be happy to run through your list with you."
+"Don’t be worried about your questions being ‘wrong’ or ‘silly’," says Asthma UK’s in-house GP, Dr Andy Whittamore.
+"The more you know, the more you can help.
+And your GP will be happy to run through your list of questions with you."

 You can get advice and support about getting a diagnosis for your child, and what will happen at the appointment, by calling a respiratory nurse specialist on our Helpline, 0300 222 5800 (9am-5pm; Monday-Friday).
 Or you can WhatsApp them on 07378 606 728.

 Next review due August 2024